 What we also have to consider is, that dogs in the first world countries are mostly kept in good conditions and have a good medical care.
 And still many great danes (and also other purebred dogs) die far before their maximum age.
 Many great danes reach their already low number of years only with comprehensive medical care, like operations of a stomach torsion – which one third till one half of great danes will need in the run of their life.
 Another example is the medication needed for heart diseases like DCM.
 And many great danes have to take pain medication and need regular physio therapy due to problems with their skeletal and locomotory system.

 Without the good care, the modern veterinary medicine and the mental and financial willingness to sacrifice of their owners the life expectancy of great danes would be even lower than 6,5 years!

 The low life expectancy is caused by the low genetic variety of the breed which leads to inbreeding depression and accumulation of hereditary diseases.
 Also the selection only for champion titles and look in the last 150 years and the current hypertype trend take a toll.
 And in the end a lack of transparency and education of both breeders and breed officials have manifested the bad health condition of the great dane in total.

 data of deaths of great danes, only dogs older than 3 months, january 2019 source: www.danesworld.info

-In the end a change of mind has to happen, for a holistic breeding management will raise the low life expectancy of the great dane.
+In the end a change of mind has to happen into a holistic breeding management which can raise the low life expectancy of the great dane.
 The change has to take place in the heads of the breeders and breed officials at the first place.
 And maybe this is the biggest obstacle.